Neutering your male Yorkie solves a lot of problems.

 When To Neuter A Yorkie Male

-When to neuter a Yorkie?
-Neutering a Yorkie should be done before they turn one year old.
-It is usually performed before they hit puberty, which is around 4 to 6 months old.
+You should neutering a male Yorkie before he turns one year old.
+It is usually done before they hit puberty, which is around 4 to 6 months old.

-Neutering is the de-sex procedure of male dogs where their testicles are being removed.
-The process is executed by creating an opening in front of the Yorkie’s scrotum, and then the testicles will be cut out.
+The process is executed by creating an opening in front of the Yorkie’s scrotum.
+The testicles are then cut out through the opening.

-It means that the blood vessels will be bound and cut.
+The blood vessels leading to the testicles are severed and bound.
 Generally speaking, this process is performed when they are about six months of age.
-It is because male Yorkies reach maturity faster than their female counterparts.
+This seems early, but male Yorkies reach maturity faster than their female counterparts.

 Benefits Of Neutering

-Behavioral problems related to hormonal imbalance will improve significantly.
+Neutered dogs are also far less likely to have prostate issues, as well as perianal tumors.
+Behavioral problems related to hormonal imbalance will also improve significantly.

-Neutering also helps in the behavior aspect of your Yorkie.
-They will be less likely to be aggressive with other male dogs.
-It will also prevent the tendency to roam around searching for female dogs to mate.
+Neutering noticeably helps in the behavior aspect with your Yorkie.
+A neutered Yorkie is less likely to be aggressive with other male dogs.
+It also prevents the tendency to roam around searching for female dogs to mate.

-It happens when the dog’s endocrine system starts to function differently, and the hormone levels are affected.
-It can result in lower thyroid levels, which can lead to rapid weight gain and dog obesity.
+This can occur when the dog’s endocrine system starts to function differently, and hormone levels are affected.
+The result is lower thyroid levels, which can lead to rapid weight gain and dog obesity.

-Another risk up there will be bone cancer.
-For dogs who were neutered at the wrong age or were done poorly have a high risk of hip dysplasia, which is a problem with ligaments, and eventually develop bone cancer, also known as osteosarcoma.
+Another possible risk is bone cancer.
+Dogs who were neutered at the wrong age, or where the procedure was not performed well, are at a higher risk of hip dysplasia.
+This is a problem with the ligaments, and can eventually lead to bone cancer, which is also known as osteosarcoma.

-Overall, there are a lot of advantages and disadvantages attached to neutering.
-Most dogs who are neutered too early develop a high risk of further health complications.
+Overall, there are a both advantages and disadvantages to neutering.
+Most dogs who are neutered too early are at a high risk of further health complications.